FAQ

 echo "6b65796d696d6570690" > "${STRINGS_DIR}/serialnumber"

 If you mount virtual media (Pro only), the target machine will see a USB drive with the name TinyPilot.
-The name that TinyPilot presents for the USB drive is stored in /opt/tinypilot-privileged/mount-mass-storage:
+The name that TinyPilot presents for the USB drive is stored in /opt/tinypilot-privileged/scripts/mount-mass-storage:

 readonly INQUIRY_STRING=' TinyPilot '